moov-io/fed/README.md

 (c) Federal Reserve Banks

-By accesing the [data](./data/) in this repository you agree to the [Federal Reserve Banks' Terms of Use](https://frbservices.org/terms/index.html) and the [E-Payments Routing Directory Terms of Use Agreement](https://www.frbservices.org/EPaymentsDirectory/agreement.html).
+By accessing the [data](./data/) in this repository you agree to the [Federal Reserve Banks' Terms of Use](https://frbservices.org/terms/index.html) and the [E-Payments Routing Directory Terms of Use Agreement](https://www.frbservices.org/EPaymentsDirectory/agreement.html).

 ## Disclaimer